DieracDelta/toy_txs/README.md

 - What happens if a Dispute transaction is disputed?
 Currently this is no-oped as a server error.
 It's not clear what should happen when the transaction type is not a deposit.
 This would require the addition of a "confirmed" withdrawal.
 - What happens if input CSV format is malformed?
 The program will error.

+# Error handling
+I'm using `anyhow` to propagate errors through out of `main`.
+However for now, I've opted for the strawman approach to not error unless there is an issue parsing the input.
+The remainder of the time, transactions are just be ignored if they do not fit within the spec.
+In the future I'd like to add a custom error type for each point of failure in a transaction, use `thiserror` for detailed descriptions, and and explicitly output errors into a text file (but still not fail visibly to stdout).

 # Performance:
 It is hard to handle large data sets currently, since all deposits must be tracked in case there is a dispute.
-In the future, an addition of a database (or really any non-volatile storage) would be the morally correct solution to avoid large ram usage while maintaining efficiency.
+In the future, an addition of a database (or really any non-volatile storage) would be the morally correct solution to avoid large ram usage while maintaining speed.

 # Input: